LazyRen/LazyRen.github.io/_posts/devlog/Blog/2021-01-06-wsl2-avoid-windows-filesystem.md

 ![Linux Jekyll Compile Time](/assets/img/2021-01-06/wsl2_native_fs_jekyll.png){: style="height: 800px;"}

-By simple migrating to Linux filesystem, the comepile time has been reduced to 1/10(2.6 sec).<br>
+By simple migrating to Linux filesystem, the compile time has been reduced to 1/10(2.6 sec).<br>
 But you need some settings to fully take advantage of WSL2.

 ## Additional Settings